Ray H. French

 Ray H. French (May 16, 1919 – April 21, 2000) was an American printmaker, painter, sculptor and artistic innovator.
-He attended the John Herron School of Art and received his Bachelors and Masters of Fine Arts at the University of Iowa under professor and artist Mauricio Lasansky.
+He attended the John Herron School of Art and received his bachelor's degree and Masters of Fine Arts at the University of Iowa under professor and artist Mauricio Lasansky.
 While French studied, traveled, and exhibited nationally and internationally, he remained dedicated to his home state of Indiana, which served as a strong artistic inspiration to him.
 In addition to his artistic career, French was also on the faculty of DePauw University from 1948 to 1984.
 Following his retirement from university service, French continued to create artwork in his private studio until his death in Greencastle, Indiana.

 Early life

 Born in Terre Haute, Indiana, on May 16, 1919, to parents Edgar and Radie Mae, French demonstrated his artistic abilities from an early age.
 For a youth with humble beginnings, art was a luxurious, even rebellious, aspiration.
 As a child, French was first exposed to art by Mabel Mikel Williams who taught both in Vigo County elementary schools and also private students.
 His interests grew as he was encouraged further at Woodrow Wilson Jr. High School by art teacher Nola E. Williams.